-Abiraterone: Indication of considerable added benefit in certain patientsJanuary 6th, 2012 in Medications /
+Abiraterone: Indication of considerable added benefit in certain patientsJanuary 6, 2012 in Medicine & Health / Medications

 Abiraterone (trade name: Zytiga) has been approved since September 2011 for men with metastatic prostate cancer that is no longer responsive to hormone therapy and progresses further during or after therapy with the cytostatic drug docetaxel.
 In an early benefit assessment pursuant to the "Act on the Reform of the Market for Medicinal Products" (AMNOG), the German Institute for Quality and Efficiency in Health Care (IQWiG) examined whether abiraterone offers an added benefit compared with the present standard therapy.